ruby-llvm/ruby-llvm/README.md

 Ruby-LLVM
 =========

-This package contains Ruby bindings to the LLVM api, enabling users to make use of LLVM's optimization passes and JIT compilation for implementing compiled DSLs, callback functions, or fast Ruby method implementations.
+Ruby-LLVM is a Ruby language binding to the LLVM compiler infrastructure library.
+LLVM allows users to create just-in-time (JIT) compilers, ahead-of-time (AOT) compilers for multiple architectures, code analyzers and more.
+LLVM bindings can also be used to speed up Ruby code by compiling Ruby methods on the fly.

 Requirements
 ------------